The biggest problem with wall-mounting a TV is working out how to hide the wires. And different types of walls present added challenges.

-Here’s how to hide wires for a wall-mounted TV and solve the problem of unsightly cables dangling beneath.
+Here’s how to hide wires for a wall-mounted TV on different wall types and solve the problem of unsightly cables dangling beneath.

 How to Hide the Wires for a TV on Drywall